jackwilsdon/raspirobot/README.md

 **Input**

-	var robot = require("RaspiRobot"); // Import the library
+	var robot = require("raspirobot"); // Import the library
 	robot.setup(); // Set up GPIO ports

 	robot.setSwitchCallback(1, function(value) // Set the switch callback to a function {
 		console.log("Switch changed to "+value); // Output the new value of the switch });

+**Including this in your package**
+If you want to use raspirobot in your package, add `raspirobot => 0.1.1` to your dependancies

 ## Methods
-A list of all the available RaspiRobot methods can be found below
+A list of all the available raspirobot methods can be found below

 `setup()` - Sets up the GPIO ports for SparkFun's [RaspiRobot board](https://www.sparkfun.com/products/11561).